• 4,000 firms

 “I’m confident that you would love this product…”

-By playing up positive emotions, salespeople can close a deal purely based on how the prospect feels while in the middle of the transaction.
-The power of positive thinking is one of the most popular and effective closing sales techniques.
+By playing up good feelings, reps can close based on how the buyer feels in the moment.
+In short, positive thinking is one of the most effective closing methods.

 4. Listing the advantages of the product